A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Conception of a Quarrel?

+In order to leave open the possibility that players may contribute and hence effectively cooperate even in causally overdetermined divisions, however, we do not assume that players must be decisive in order to contribute.
+Being decisive is sufficient but not necessary.
+We assume instead that a player cannot contribute to outcomes in $\mathcal{G}$ if it is a dummy, i.e., not ever decisive in any division; concomitantly, we assume that two players effectively cooperate in a division in $\mathcal{G}$ only if they are each decisive in at least some division in $\mathcal{G}$.

-Since the structural approach to modelling quarrelling is less intuitive than the behavioural one, we here motivate the former approach by presenting a model that furnishes an intuitive interpretation. \footnote{See the doubts Felsenthal and Machover (1998: 238) raise about the reasonability of a structural quarrel postulate for a priori measures of voting power on the grounds that ``the concept of {\em quarrelling} oversteps the limits of the a prioristic terrain.''} We can model structural conceptions by disaggregating {\em cooperation} and {\em effectiveness} into two distinct moments or stages in the voting procedure.
-In stage 1, the players vote; to vote on the same side is to cooperate.
-In stage 2, the players on the same side must then jointly present their side's votes to the tabulator.
+Since the structural approach to modelling quarrelling is less intuitive than the behavioural one, we here motivate the former approach, necessary for evaluating a priori power, by presenting a model that furnishes an intuitive interpretation.
+We can model structural conceptions by disaggregating {\em cooperation} and {\em effectiveness} into two distinct moments or stages in the voting procedure.
+In stage~1, the players vote; to vote on the same side is to cooperate.
+In stage~2, the players on the same side must then jointly present their side's votes to the tabulator.
 This second stage is when a quarrel may break out (between players who, in stage 1, voted on the same side), with the result that those affected by the quarrel are unable or refuse to present their vote to the tabulator.
-It is only by presenting their votes together to the tabulator in the second stage that first-stage cooperation becomes effective.
-The model works by incorporating the quarrel at stage 2, thereby allowing us to maintain the a prioristic approach in stage 1, to which the quarrel postulate applies.
+It is only by presenting their votes together to the tabulator in the second stage that first-stage cooperation can become effective.
+The model works by incorporating the quarrel at stage~2, thereby allowing us to maintain the a prioristic approach in stage 1, to which the quarrel postulate applies. \footnote{This obviates the doubts raised by Felsenthal and Machover (1998: 238) about the reasonability of a structural quarrel postulate for a priori measures of voting power on the grounds that ``the concept of {\em quarrelling} oversteps the limits of the a prioristic terrain.''}

+The advantage of the structural model is that it allows us not only to develop a quarrel postulate for a priori power, but also, as we shall see, to model the phenomenon of internal {\em sabotage}, whereby a player may strategically vote for its dispreferred outcome, ostensibly cooperating with others to bring it about, only to quarrel with them in order to render their cooperation ineffective.